coxlab/prednet/README.md

 	python process_kitti.py
 	```
 	This will scrape the KITTI website to download the raw data from the city, residential, and road categories (~165 GB) and then process the images (cropping, downsampling).
-	Alternatively, the processed data (~3 GB) can be directly downloaded [here] and this step can be skipped.
+	Alternatively, the processed data (~3 GB) can be directly downloaded by executing `download_data.sh` and then this step can be skipped.
-	To directly download...
 	<br>

 2. **Train model**
 	```bash
 	python kitti_train.py
 	```
+	This will train a PredNet model for t+1 prediction.
 	See [Keras FAQ] (http://keras.io/getting-started/faq/#how-can-i-run-keras-on-gpu) on how to run using a GPU.
-	Alternatively, pretrained weights can be directly downloaded [here].
-	To directly download...
+	To download pre-trained weights, run `download_models.sh`.
 	<br>

 3. **Evaluate model**